Executive Order 13010

 On July 15, 1996, President Bill Clinton issued Executive Order 13010.
 This executive order addressed the concerns regarding infrastructure by listing critical infrastructures, identifying threats to critical infrastructures, and establishing the President's Commission on Critical Infrastructure Protection.
+The findings of the Commission, Critical Foundations: Protecting America's Infrastructures.
+Unclassified are available from The National Security Archive at The George Washington University.

 Critical Infrastructure

 Critical Infrastructure stated in EO 13010: